xp44mm/Notebook/RxInAction/02 Hello Rx.md

 Another option for installing the packages is through the Package Manager dialog box, shown in figure 2.7.
 This UI enables you to search for packages and see their information in a more user-friendly way.
 Right-click your project and choose Manage NuGet Packages.
 Type in the package name, select the package you want to install from the drop-down list, and then click Install.

 Figure 2.7 NuGet Package Manager from VS 2015.
 Search for the package you want by typing its name (1) and then select the package and click Install (2).

 After the NuGet package is installed, you can write the Rx version of StockMonitor.
 You can find the entire code at the book's source code in the GitHub repository.

 ## 2.3 Writing the event-processing flow

 After you install the Rx package that adds the needed references to the Rx libraries, you can start building your application around it.
 To start creating the event-processing flow, you need the source of the events.
-In Rx, the source of events (the publisher, if you prefer) is the object that implements the `IObservable<T>` interface.
+In Rx, the source of events (the publisher, if you prefer) is the object that implements the `IObservable<'T>` interface.

-To recap, the `IObservable<T>` interface defines the single method `Subscribe` that allows observers to subscribe to notifications.
-Observers implement the IObserver interface that defines the methods that will be called by the observable when there are notifications.
+To recap, the `IObservable<'T>` interface defines the single method `Subscribe` that allows observers to subscribe to notifications.
+Observers implement the `IObserver` interface that defines the methods that will be called by the observable when there are notifications.

-Rx provides all kinds of tools to convert various types of sources to `IObservable<T>`, and the most fundamental tool that's included is the one that converts a standard .NET event into an observable.
+Rx provides all kinds of tools to convert various types of sources to `IObservable<'T>`, and the most fundamental tool that's included is the one that converts a standard .NET event into an observable.

-In our example of creating an application that provides notifications of drastic stock changes, you'll continue to work with the StockTick event.
+In our example of creating an application that provides notifications of drastic stock changes, you'll continue to work with the `StockTick` event.
 You'll see how to make it into an observable that you can use to do magic.

 ### 2.3.1 Subscribing to the event

-StockTicker exposes the event StockTick that's raised each time an update occurs on a stock.
+`StockTicker` exposes the event `StockTick` that's raised each time an update occurs on a stock.
 But to work with Rx, you need to convert this event into an observable.
-Luckily, Rx provides the FromEventPattern method that enables you to do just that:
+Luckily, Rx provides the `FromEventPattern` method that enables you to do just that:

 ```C#
 IObservable<EventPattern<StockTick>> ticks =